Expert Guide To Make A Resume For A Job (With Examples)

 Section 2: Include a summary or objective

-This is the first section of your resume body.
+This is the first section.
 It, therefore, needs to be written in a way that captures the attention of the hiring manager.
 You can either write a summary or an objective.

 Dedicated and target-oriented head nurse with five years of experience overseeing nursing operations and ensuring patient comfort.
 Excellent when it comes to administrative duties, which improved communication among the nurses by 13%.
 Willing to work closely and as a team with the nursing staff to ensure that the proper medical procedures and processes are observed for patient satisfaction.

-On the other hand, a resume objective is a 2 to 3 sentence that helps you describe the goal of your resume.
+On the other hand, an objective is a 2 to 3 sentence that helps you describe the goal.
 It focuses on the motivation you have concerning a particular field.
 It is preferred for applicants with little to no work experience and those switching up their careers.

 Start by mentioning a skill or education, or certification you have that is relevant to the job you are applying for, then the experience you have, and finally, the type of responsibilities you intend to undertake once hired.